 Medicinally, lavender essential oil is one of only a tiny number of essential oils that can be used neat (straight) on the skin.
 It is a wonderful sedative for young and old alike, even being used to ward off headache-including migraines.

 A lovely headache balm can be made using lavender essential oil, beeswax, and a light oil, then rubbed on the temples at the first sign of an impending headache.
 Helping to calm and bring sleep, lavender sachets are often tucked inside of pillows, where the troubled sleeper can enjoy the fragrance while slipping into dreamland.

-Use lavender flowers in potpourri, herb pillows, and sachets; warding off moths with a clean, non-toxic scent.
-A floral water can also be made and used to soothe sensitive skin from rashes and quiet the heat of acne prone skin.
+Use lavender flowers in potpourri, herb pillows, and sachets, warding off moths with a clean, non-toxic scent.
+Floral water can also be made and used to soothe sensitive skin from rashes and quiet the heat of acne-prone skin.
 The natural antiseptic properties are wonderfully soothing when applied to scrapes and cuts.

-Keep a bottle of lavender water in the refrigerator for a cooling remedy for scrapes and bruises, overheated bodies and emotions.
+Keep a bottle of lavender water in the refrigerator as a cooling remedy for scrapes and bruises as well as overheated bodies and emotions.
 It is a universal answer to many of your kid's little frustrations.
-I apply it to the back of their necks, forehead, and backs of hands when they are out of sorts, and dab it on any boo-boo they may have.
+Apply it to the back of their necks, forehead, and backs of hands when they are out of sorts, and dab it on any boo-boo they may have.